This is how books were read in Tove Jansson’s family – Niece Sophia Jansson says that books played a central part in the household

 “Stories are a road leading to the imagination”

 It’s never a bad time to pick up a book!
-Whether you’re 7, 25 or 75 years of age, the joy of reading can always be experienced.
+Whether you’re 7, 25 or 75 years of age, one can always experience the joy of reading.
 There is no need to feel ashamed if you haven’t read in a while, or at all for that matter.
 I, myself, had a hectic span of a couple of years where I didn’t have time to read as much.
 Reading can also be done in small intervals, as long as you read.

 – Sophia Jansson